 Boiling a Chicken is probably one of those essential dishes that everyone should eventually learn to cook.
 It is such a basic recipe, yet so important, that we believe it should be one of the first dishes on the learner’s list.

-Because chicken is so popular and versatile, it is essential to know the basics on how to cook and boil it properly.
-In this recipe will show you exactly that.
+Because chicken is so popular and versatile, it is essential to know the basics of how to cook and boil it properly.
+This recipe will show you exactly that.
 Just because we are boiling the poultry, it does not meat the meat is bland or boring.
 We season it with flavors and aromas.
-You see, with this recipe not only you get a perfectly cooked meat, but you also get a deliciously healthy, homemade chicken broth!
+You see, with this recipe not only you get perfectly cooked meat, but you also get a deliciously healthy, homemade chicken broth!

 This is a fool-proof recipe, that once you try it, you will realize how simple yet versatile it can be.
 Whether you want to make a flavorful homemade broth, a salad, or soup, use this dish to guide it through.

 Boiling is very simple and easy.
+Also, watch the recipe video tutorial attached.
 However, to properly do so, we follow the below steps:

 - Pick the chicken – try to go with the best quality meat, and younger poultry, as the older they get the rougher the meat is.